pollyweb-org/pollyweb-docs/4 ⚙️ Solution/10 Intro/16 🤔 Design decisions.md

         - this also mirrors real-world interactions, where users typically hand-over to organization employees their physical documents with multiple data points (e.g., driver's license, passport).

-    - [Vault 🗄️ domains](<../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>) may allow users to change their stored data via the user's [Folder editor 🗂️ domain](<../45 🤲 Helper domains/35 🧑‍💻 Editors/🧑‍💻 Editor.md>);
+    - [Vault 🗄️ domains](<../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>) may allow users to change their stored data via the user's [Editor 🗂️ domain](<../50 🫥 Agent domains/42 🧑‍💻 Editors/🧑‍💻🫥 Editor agent.md>);

         - this is a user-centric interface that allows a user to edit their data in multiple [Vault 🗄️ domains](<../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>) from a single editor;

-        - [Vault 🗄️ domains](<../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>) may require users to have a [Folder editor 🗂️ domain](<../45 🤲 Helper domains/35 🧑‍💻 Editors/🧑‍💻 Editor.md>) to avoid having to build a user interface.
+        - [Vault 🗄️ domains](<../41 🎭 Domain Roles/80 🗄️ Vaults/🗄️🎭 Vault role.md>) may require users to have a [Editor 🗂️ domain](<../50 🫥 Agent domains/42 🧑‍💻 Editors/🧑‍💻🫥 Editor agent.md>) to avoid having to build a user interface.

     ---
     <br/>